 Validation

-To validate their implementation of multi-window, device manufacturers should run CTS tests and follow the testing instructions for multi-window.
+To validate your implementation of multi-window, run the related CTS tests and follow the testing instructions for multi-window.